Tivix/wagtail-blog-app/README.rst

 Wagtail Blog
 =====

-Simple Blog app to plugin into your wagtail setup.
+Simple Blog app to plug in to your Wagtail setup.

 Quick start
 -----------